Trademark

 Trademark registration with the United States Patent and Trademark Office confers a number of benefits to the registrant in addition to those described above:

-- Gives a party the right to use the mark nationwide, even if actual sales are in a limited area
+• May give a party protection for the mark nationwide, even if actual sales are in a limited area

-- Enables the registrant to bring an infringement suit in federal court
+• Enables the registrant to bring an infringement suit in federal court